IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 The purchse cost is computed based on the base unit cost and three correction factors (Eq.
 22.43 in Seider et al.), and is adjusted by user-defined currency units with the appropriate CE index value.
 The base cost is computed depending on the heat exchanger type selected by the user.

-The heat exchanger costing method has three arguments, hx_type = heat exchanger type, material_type = construction material, and tube_lengh = tube length.
+The heat exchanger costing method has three arguments, hx_type = heat exchanger type, material_type = construction material, and tube_lengh = tube length ('*' corresponds to the default options):

 * hx_type :
     * 'floating_head'
     * 'fixed_head'
     * 'Utube'\*
     * 'Kettle_vap'

-* material_type:
+* material_type (shell-tube):
     * 'CarbonSteelCarbonSteel'
     * 'CarbonSteelBrass'
     * 'CarbonSteelStainlessSteel'\*